 Fines may be accompanied or replaced by an obligation to accomplish some work of public interest in accordance with Article 12.4.1.d of the International Sporting Code.
+All fines will be paid to the SRO Motorsports Fund.

 26.11 No car and no Driver may take part in the Competition until they have successfully completed all scrutineering checks.
 For the avoidance of doubt, successfully completing scrutineering checks are once the Stewards of the Event have received an official document that the Scrutineers have completed their checks.